 If you've never been in trouble with the law before, being arrested for DUI is a shocking, embarrassing, and stressful experience.
 After you get out of jail, the search for the right attorney for your case begins.

-The best way to avoid these consequences is to hire an attorney to contest the administrative suspenion of your driver's license through a formal review hearing and to fight the criminal charges with the goal of avoiding a DUI conviction.
+The best way to avoid these consequences is to hire an attorney to contest the administrative suspension of your driver's license through a formal review hearing and to fight the criminal charges in court.